ravidziv/academic-kickstart/docs/website-maintenance.md

 models, memory, and compression are the leading themes; continual learning remains an explicit research interest.
-The user confirmed the current affiliation as Meta Superintelligence Labs (MSL), the former Assistant Professor appointment at NYU, Ph.D. supervision by Tali Tishby, postdoctoral research with Yann LeCun, and advisory work with startups and companies.
+The user confirmed the current affiliation as Meta Superintelligence Labs (MSL), the former Assistant Professor and Faculty Fellow appointment at NYU, Ph.D. supervision by Tali Tishby, postdoctoral research with Yann LeCun, and advisory work with startups and companies.

 `identity: true` on a social profile includes it in `Person.sameAs`.
 Do not use